 In the Gospels, Jesus’ kindness was often joined with His compassion for people.
-He not only took action to help them, He shared in their suffering, their feelings, and their sadness.
+He not only took action to help them, He shared in their sufferings, feelings, and sadness.
 Christ cared for people who were harassed and helpless, like sheep without a shepherd.
 He had compassion on sick and blind people and healed them miraculously.
 Jesus had tender feelings for people who had been with Him three days without eating.
 He did not want to send them away hungry and was concerned that they might collapse on the way home.6 His kindness and compassion joined together and Christ went around doing good to people, because God was with Him.7 That’s true love in action.

 Author Steven Covey (1932-2012) learned this lesson in a painful way.
-He was riding on the New York subway when a father with three unruly children entered the same train car and sat across from Covey.
+He was riding on the New York City subway when a father with three unruly children entered the same train car and sat across from Covey.
 The kids were out of control and made a ruckus.
 Covey scolded the father for letting his kids disturb everyone.
-The father answered sadly that they were returning from his wife’s funeral.
+The father answered sadly that they were just now returning from his wife’s funeral.
 He explained that the children were usually well behaved, but they were acting out their grief.
 The father said that he didn’t have the energy to correct them right now.
-Covey felt like a jerk for pre-judging and he changed his thinking immediately.
+Covey felt like a fool for pre-judging and he changed his thinking immediately.
 Now he felt compassion, empathy, and support for this hurting family, once he knew their larger story.
 He saw the situation from a different perspective, realizing their bigger issues.8

 Pastor John Watson (1850-1907) said that most of us are acutely aware of our own struggles and preoccupied with our own problems.
 We sympathize with ourselves because we see our own difficulties clearly.
 So we ought to be kind to others for most of them are fighting a hard battle that we don’t know of.
 Watson says that when we meet someone, we ought to treat them as if they were in serious trouble and we will be right more than half the time.
-That is wise advice for practicing Jesus-like love with people who are not always so lovable!
+That is wise advice for practicing Jesus-like love with people who are not always so lovable!9